zaknaj/gr33nly-react-test/README.md

 # Run the project

-You can run the project using : yarn start
+To Install dependencies & node modules, run : `yarn` To launch the project, run : `yarn start`